spiral/docs/orm/basics.md

 As you can see our table looks exacly as it should (output may differ if you using different DBMS)!

-> You have to execute `spiral up` every time you change any of entity or orm property of your Record to pass updates into cached behaviour schema.
+> You have to execute `spiral up` every time you change any entity or orm property of your Record to pass updates into cached behaviour schema.
+There is no need to run schema update if you modifying custom properties or methods.

 #### Adding new Columns
-Since ORM based on DBAL schema syncronization mechanism, the only thing you need to do to add new columns into related record table - declare such column in it's schema (same applied for indexes).
-Let's try add column balance.
+Since ORM based on DBAL syncronization mechanism, the only thing you need to do to add new columns into related record table - declare such column in model schema (same applied for indexes).
+Let's try add column "balance".

 ```php
 protected $schema = [